 I am Charles-Henri Quélin, I am from France, I live in Paris, my home club is Saint-Non-la-Bretèche where they used to have the Lancôme Trophy, so it’s quite famous.
 All the big names like Palmer, Jack Nicklaus all came.

-I had the luck that my Father live on the golf course, so I start to play golf when I was young.
-I start to play right handed because I have a disabled with my right arm, it’s really shorter than my left arm.
-So Cécilia Mourgue d’Algue, she is very famous and she told me one day when I was very young, OK what’s your problem, with your left arm, with your right arm?
-So she say, so maybe should try to play left, because your left arm is really longer than your right arm, so it could be easier to play like this, instead of when you will grow up it will be really difficult.
+I had the luck that my father lived on the golf course, so I start to play golf when I was young.
+I start to play right-handed because I have a disability with my right arm, it’s really shorter than my left arm.
+So Cécilia Mourgue d’Algue, she is very famous and she asked me one day when I was very young, ok what’s your problem, with your left arm, with your right arm?
+So she says, maybe you should try to play left, because your left arm is really longer than your right arm, so it could be easier to play like this, or instead when you grow up it will be really difficult.
 So I decide to change after many operations, like they tried to make it longer and finally I start again with the left, although I putt with my right.

+What is your best golfing highlight so far?
 I would say, I have a very good souvenir of, well we finished third once in Italy in 2000 .
-I like to play golf by team you know, it’s really good fun, like the Ryder Cup, you can see the guys it’s so emotion.
-And we finished third the the European Championship and so it was really a good souvenir, a good souvenir.
-And I would say for my favourite golf course, I played one British Amateur in the North of Ireland in Royal County Down and it was a very good souvenir of this course, it was tough, I think that Simon Dyson won the qualifying, qualification and I think that it was Graham Storm who won the tournament this year.
+I like to play golf by team you know, it’s really good fun, like the Ryder Cup, you can see the guys it’s so emotional.
+And we finished third in the European Championship and so it was really a good souvenir, a good souvenir.
+And I would say for my favourite golf course, I played one British Amateur in the North of Ireland in Royal County Down and it was a very good souvenir of this course, it was tough, I think Simon Dyson won the qualifying, and I think that it was Graham Storm who won the tournament that year.

-Well I would say that maybe to check on the website, it depends on what is the problem, and to compare his problem with a problem that a guy that is playing disabled golfer and how does he do, and it depends if the problem is with the legs or the arms, or I don’t know but I would say that there is still a solution.
-You have to find it, by yourself for sure, but you can have a look, how do they do.
-So perseverance and to believe in it, and I am sure that you can still, OK if you don’t have any arms it’s not easy, but if you can take the club, it’s OK, you will find a solution.
+What advice would you give to someone with an impairment who would like to start playing golf?
+Well I would say that maybe to check on the website, it depends on what is the problem, and to compare the problem with a person that is playing golf for the disabled and how do they do, it depends if the problem is with the legs or the arms, or I don’t know but I would say that there is still a solution.
+You have to find it, by yourself for sure, but you can have a look, how they do.
+So perseverance and to believe in it, and I am sure that you can still, ok if you don’t have any arms it’s not easy, but if you can take the club, it’s ok, you will find a solution.

 NB: When using any EDGA media, please comply with our copyright conditions